 Remember this: You don’t attract clients FROM social media.
 You attract clients THROUGH social media.
 It’s from the connections you establish and the long-term value you provide those individuals that cultivate the relationship and as a result, they see you as Client Attractive.
 Focus on that and you’ll never be without clients, again.

-The first step in developing social media as part of your Client Attraction marketing strategy is identify your overall objective and then work backwards with the detailed plan.
+The first step in developing social media as part of your The Leveraged Business marketing strategy is identify your overall objective and then work backwards with the detailed plan.
 What is your desired end result?
 For example, if it’s to build your list – then you want to develop a step-by-step strategy that allows you to engage your network with the intent to attract people back to your website where they can get your irresistible free offer and join your list.

 The second step is to identify the tools and platforms that work best for you.
 Twitter might be extremely popular out there, but does your market actually exist in big numbers on Twitter?
 Perhaps they are more gathered in a social networking site like LinkedIn.
 Spend some time on these various platforms and determine which works best for you and your niche.